 Sign up for Council's Early Warning service to receive free alert notices of severe thunderstorms, destructive winds and potential flooding.
 Alerts are distributed to Douglas Shire residents or tenants whose registered address/s are within the warning area as defined by the Bureau of Meteorology.

-SMS and Email alerts can be signed up for at https://dashboard.douglas.qld.gov.au/ visit: https://www.getready.qld.gov.au/your-language
+SMS and Email alerts can be signed up for at https://dashboard.douglas.qld.gov.au/

 Tune into warnings